True story. I finally did it.

 I was still addicted to The Facebook and the information didn’t fully register.
 This is how denial works.
 It didn’t seem that big of a deal at the time (i.e. I didn’t want to stop using Facebook).

-He only mentioned it in passing and in relation to a program I was developing aimed at prevention, support, and education for teens for mental health and addiction.
+He only mentioned it in passing and in relation to a program I was developing aimed at prevention, support, and education for teens regarding mental health and addiction.
 I heard it, chose not to ask more (see denial above) and moved on with my daily activities.

 Something you may also be wanting to do right now.